-About This Lemonade Chicken Recipe
+About This Lemonade Chicken Drumsticks Recipe

-The sugars and citrus not only add a sweet sharpness to the chicken, but also tenderises the chicken as it marinates overnight.
-The lemon will also help break down some of the proteins in the bird, which allow the other flavours in the marinade to get into and enrich the meat!
+The sugars and citrus not only add a sweet sharpness to the chicken, but they also tenderize the meat as it marinates overnight.
+The lemon will also help break down some of the proteins in the bird, allowing the other flavors in the marinade to enrich the meat!

 - Garlic: The marmite of the allium world!
-If you’re not a fan of garlic breath, instead you can use 1 small chopped red onion or 2 banana shallots in the marinade.
+If you’re not a fan of garlic breath, you can instead use 1 small chopped red onion or 2 banana shallots in the marinade.

 How do I store leftovers?